ggliem/dotfiles/README.md

 ### Setup:
-- Follow guides such as [this one](https://medium.com/@alex285/get-powerlevel9k-the-most-cool-linux-shell-ever-1c38516b0caa) to learn how to set up ZSH, Oh My Zsh & PowerLevel9k
+- Follow guides such as [this one](https://medium.com/@alex285/get-powerlevel9k-the-most-cool-linux-shell-ever-1c38516b0caa) to learn how to set up ZSH, Oh My ZSH & PowerLevel9k
 - Used Resources:
     - [PowerLevel9k](https://github.com/Powerlevel9k/powerlevel9k) is a prompt theme for ZSH
     - [Oh My ZSH](https://github.com/ohmyzsh/ohmyzsh) is a framework for managing your zsh configuration...